Rei-SwitchBot/faq/en-us/Lock & Lock Pro.md

 [Battery issue inquiry for the SwitchBot product](https://support.switch-bot.com/hc/en-us/articles/9744936851863)

 ※You can use the following guide to check the firmware and battery level of your SwitchBot Lock.
-Open our app > Tap your device > Tap the
+Open our app > Tap your device > Tap the Settings icon in the upper right-hand corner > Enter Settings

-Settings

-icon in the upper right-hand corner > Enter

-Settings

-> Tap

-Firmware & Battery

-to check your firmware status.
+> Tap Firmware & Battery to check your firmware status.

 ![Image](https://support.switch-bot.com/hc/article_attachments/25998506482199)

 9. Please open the door, unlock the lock with the SwitchBot App, and check if it is jammed.

-9-1>If the lock cannot handle the front door lock at this time due to jamming, please contact us by logging in to the SwitchBot App → Profile → Feedback.
-When contacting us, please provide a video of the jamming.
+9-1>If the lock cannot handle the front door lock at this time due to jamming, please provide a video of the jamming.

 9-2>If the jamming is not occurring, please close the door and lock it with the SwitchBot App.
 If the door can be locked without any problem, it appears that the front door lock can be handled by the rotational force of the lock.
 If you experience a jam when locking, the door may not be closing properly, and the latch may be hitting the door frame.
 Please check the door opening and closing condition again before locking.
-If you still experience the jamming, please take a video of the jamming in the closed state and contact us by logging in to the SwitchBot App → Profile → Feedback.
+If you still experience the jamming, please take a video of the jamming.
 We will respond with a refund or return as soon as possible.

-10. If you are still experiencing the Jammed even with the lastest firmware, even though there is no problem with rotational force, please contact us with a video of the jamming by logging in to the SwitchBot App -> Profile -> Feedback.
+10. If you are still experiencing the Jammed even with the lastest firmware, even though there is no problem with rotational force, please contact us with a video of the jamming.

 This is a complicated troubleshooting process.